Like all other sheriff deputies reporting for duty at Muscogee County Jail, Chaplain Neil Richardson doesn’t carry a gun at work.

 - A juvenile delinquent will cost $3 million in the legal system over their lifetime

 A series of profiles told in words, audio, photography and videography, “Caught Up” seeks to further the understanding complex criminal-justice issues in our community.
-Electric City Life will publish the series on occasional Wednesdays through September.
+Electric City Life will publish this six-part series through September.

 “Caught Up: Criminal Justice in the Chattahoochee Valley” is made possible by an Action Grant from the Community Foundation of the Chattahoochee Valley.